EddieMacD/myrevision.net/README.md

 == Testing logins ==

+There is also a limited test access from the front page with access to a set of 20 sample questions

 Student Email:      student.mrn@gmail.com
 Student Password:   MyR3v!s!0nT3st

+TODO:
 Teacher Email:      teachertest.mrn@gmail.com
-Teacher Password:   myr3v!s!0nt3st
+Teacher Password:   MyR3v!s!0nT3st

-There is also a limited test access with access to a set of 20 sample questions